Dani3lSun/apex-sample-code/ut-navbar-search/README.md

 This tutorial shows you how to implement a global search input inside the navigation bar of APEX UT theme.
 All steps doesn´t require you to change theme templates or the theme JS/CSS files itself, thus you don´t lose your current theme subscription and stay update save...

-The steps includes this todo´s:
+The steps includes these todo´s:
 - create a placeholder navigation bar entry
 - create a region and text item on global page (page 0)
 - create a "onload" DA on global page (moving the item to navbar and adding some nice animations)